Do I Need a Special Visa or Permit for Xinjiang?

 As you can see, up to this point, travelers still have relatively free access to Xinjiang.

 There are places that will require a permit and others that will be difficult/impossible to enter, but these change so quickly and so often that it’s pointless to try to list them here.
-Ask a local travel agency or a travel forum.
+Ask a local travel agency or connect with a good China visa service company.

 Finally, if you’re planning a trip to Xinjiang in the near future, I highly recommend you grab a copy of my Xinjiang Travel Guide.
 It’s the most comprehensive, up-to-date guide available.
 I’m so confident you’ll find it useful, I guarantee your money back (no questions asked) if you don’t like it.